goblins-tech/auto-developer/README.md

 - a builder which may be a normal NPM package or a schematic or a function
 - builder's options
-- autoDeveloper configurations, which overrides the global configuration just for this builder
+- auto-developer configurations, which overrides the global configuration just for this builder

-you don't need to install every builder, as autoDeveloper will automatically do it for you, and will control the whole workflow.
+you don't need to install every builder, as auto-developer will automatically do it for you, and will control the whole workflow.

 ```
 builders:[